nitinjswgithub066/ML-Project-2/README.md

 - **Discover Hidden Trends:** Use clustering to identify emerging topics and group similar queries.
 - **Ensure Transparency:** Implement model explainability to provide insights into decision-making.

+### 💭Note:

+- Feel free to give your feedback on the future improvements and what features you would like to see added in the future.
+Please share your thoughts and suggestions!

 ---

 ## 2. Data Ingestion & Storage